thesarangal/LoggerUtil/README.md

 ## Contributions

-Contributions to the Root Detector library are welcome.
+Contributions to this library are welcome.
 If you find a bug or have a feature request, please open an issue on the [GitHub repository](https://github.com/thesarangal/LoggerUtil).

 ## License